 Golden Gate Canyon State Park

 30 miles west of Denver lies Golden Gate Canyon State Park—one of the most popular places to see Colorado fall colors.
-Almost every corner you turn, trail you hike, and scenic viewpoint you come across you’ll see yellowing aspens mixed with the area’s evergreens. you’ll enjoy quite the scenic site in front of you.
+Almost every corner you turn, trail you hike, and scenic viewpoint you come across, you’ll see yellowing aspens mixed with the area’s evergreens.
+You’ll enjoy quite the scenic site in front of you.

 Roxborough State Park

-While you won’t find massive aspen groves, you will enjoy a sprinkling of yellows, oranges and reds during the fall season.
+While you won’t find massive aspen groves, you will enjoy a sprinkling of yellows, oranges, and reds during the fall season.
 Contrasting with the red rocks, it’s a beautiful place for a fall hike in Colorado.

 Several hikes lead you through the park to get an up-close look at these formations.
 The Fountain Valley Loop trail is a great place to start.
 Be sure to stop at the Fountain Valley and Lyons Overlook along this 2.6-mile loop for some of the best views of the park.